• Skip to primary navigation

 The Separate Systems for CE Transcript and License Renewal Applications

 The insurance renewal application is hosted in a system (database) separate from the one where the CE transcript is maintained.
 When an agent’s CE requirements have been fulfilled, the transcript system notifies the renewal application system that the license is eligible for renewal.
-It is important to understand that this updating process usually occurs overnight, but occasionally can take up to 72 hours.
+It is essential to note that this updating process typically occurs overnight, but may occasionally take up to 72 hours.

 Understanding the Concept of “Pending States” and How They Affect License Renewal

-The tricky part of this process has to do with when the State Department of Insurance makes the renewal application available.
-Some states make the renewal application available for the agent regardless of whether the agents have met their CE requirements.
+The tricky part of this process is when the State Department of Insurance makes the renewal application available.
+Some states make the renewal application available for agents regardless of whether they have met their CE requirements.
 The agent can fill out the application and pay any renewal fees before completing their CE requirements.
 The renewal application then goes into a “pending” status until the CE requirements are met.

-Once the agent completes the CE Requirements and the transcript is updated, the renewal application is taken out of pending status and processed.
+Once the agent completes the CE Requirements and the transcript is updated, the renewal application is removed from pending status and processed.
 Assuming this is done prior to the license expiration date, the renewal is successful.
-We call these “pending states.”
+We refer to these as “pending states.”
 This is the most efficient process for processing renewal applications because the agent can submit their application regardless of their CE status—they don’t have to wait for the systems to update.
 Only a handful of states use the pending process (GA, OH, CA, and IN).

 Callout 3: Hand clicking on renewal enter key- Pending States concept and how they affect license renewal.